A power drill is one of the most essential home improvement tools.

 This refers to the twisting force of the drill and, if you’re going to be switching between materials, you need to be able to change the torque setting to suit what you are working on.

 For heavy materials like brickwork, a high torque setting is best.
 However, if you’re drilling through wood or plasterboard, a low torque setting will help to reduce the likelihood of any damage occurring.
-Some drills have as many as 20 torque settings so you can adjust to suit a variety of materials – we recommend starting on a lower setting and increasing the torque slowly in order to get to the right level for the task at hand.
+Some drills have as many as 20 torque settings so you can adjust to suit a variety of materials.
+We recommend starting on a lower setting and increasing the torque slowly to get to the right level for the task at hand.

 Measured in revolutions per minute (RPM).